About the Ballston Spa Schools and Community

 The surrounding communities are very supportive of the educational system and provide many opportunities for residents to be involved.
 The Ballston Area Recreation Commission (BARC) is a non-profit community group of volunteers that offers a variety of programs for the children in the district.
 BARC works closely with the schools to promote programs ranging from traditional athletic programs to enrichment classes and summer sessions.
 The Ballston Area Community Center (BACC) offers before and after school childcare programs, as well as a teen program in the evening.
 A community swim program operates at the Ballston Spa High School swimming pool, enabling community members and staff to enjoy use of the facilities.

 Parent groups are active in each building, and volunteers are a familiar sight.
 In addition, the district has formed partnerships with a number of local businesses and community organizations.
 Community members are also actively involved in the schools through participation on school committees, academic teams, theatre & music programs and task forces.
 The Ballston Spa Education Foundation (BSEF) was established to seek resources to provide academic enrichment for the students.
-The BSEF has raised and distributed over $404,000 to the school district in recent years.
+As of fall 2022, the BSEF has raised and distributed over $428,000 to the school district.
 These partnerships enhance educational experiences by involving students in mentoring programs, career exploration programs and citizenship activities.

 More than 600 educators, administrators and support staff make up the district’s dedicated team of employees.
 Staff members also enjoy continued growth and learning.
 In-service training and staff development remain a district priority.
 In addition, the district supports teachers’ pursuit of the National Certification process as an indication of educational excellence.
 More than 15 area colleges provide even more options for professional growth.